bstdev/Nanite/doc/README.md

 # Intro
-Verge is a free open source project with the goal of providing a long-term energy-efficient multi-algorithm crypto-currency.
+Nanite is a free open source project with the goal of providing a long-term energy-efficient multi-algorithm crypto-currency.
 Built on the foundation of Bitcoin and PPCoin, innovations such as Stealth transactions and Tor support help further advance the field of crypto-currency.